arnaudlacour/katacoda/pingdirectory-basics/step3.md

 ## Loading the server with synthetic traffic

-Ping Directory comes with several tools to help in sizing excercises, like searchrate:
+PingDirectory comes with several tools to help in sizing excercises, like searchrate:

 `docker exec -it pingdirectory /opt/out/instance/bin/searchrate \
 	-b dc=example,dc=com \